ShawWan/digitalframeworks-summer2018/assignment1.md

 * Were you able to immediately identify the central insight the reporter was trying to communicate?
 Answer on a 1-5 scale, with 5 being excellent and 1 being below expectations.
    * What was it?
    * Was it in the headline?

-5
-It's an analysis about journalists killed last year, from perspectives such as gender, location, reasons, trend.
+5-It's an analysis about journalists killed last year, from perspectives such as gender, location, reasons, trend.
 By reading the headline, readers can easily understand that it's about journalists killed last year.

 * Were you able to quickly understand how you would navigate the data?
 Again, use a 5- point scale with 5 = excellent
    * Was that the most efficient way to navigate?
    * Can you suggest ways to improve navigation?

-4
-In the beginning of the video, a pie chart illustrates the general picture of journalists killed, detained, missing last year.
+4-In the beginning of the video, a pie chart illustrates the general picture of journalists killed, detained, missing last year.
 The voiceover explains how women journalists were targeted, why the number in general declined and what the dangerous places are.
 One way to improve is to have probably more charts to go with the voiceover, such as the gender difference and have subtitles underneath.

 * Using your own knowledge and critical thinking abilities, do you think the data was accurate?
 1-5, with 5 most accurate
    * List any areas where you question the accuracy of the data.
    * List sources you would suggest the reporter check with.
    * Did they provide a source?
    * Did they explain everything that needed explaining?

-5
-The video uses data from the report by Reporters Without Borders.
+5-The video uses data from the report by Reporters Without Borders.
 It covers demographics, gender, reasons and locations, which is very comprehensive for readers to understand the media situation for journalists.

 **Objective: Quality**

 * Regardless of the form that the graphic/story takes, was it executed at a high degree of quality?
 (Rank 1-5, with five excellent.)
    * Explain what they did well and areas where improvements could be made.

-4
-Instead of still charts, data is shown in an animated video.
+4-Instead of still charts, data is shown in an animated video.
 It's good to see movements but I hope they can also have still charts in the story in case some readers who don't watch the video would miss those numbers.

 * Consider some tasks a data story must do well: (present, compare, organize, correlate)
    * Did this graphic accomplish all tasks?
    * If not, which ones did it not accomplish

-4
-The quality of video should be improved.
+4-The quality of video should be improved.
 Some shots are quite clear, such as the standups; others are quite blurred.
 It's understandable that shots from the war may not be as clear, but we should at least try to do the best.
 The chart I enjoyed most is when it talks about countries that imprison journalists.
 It's an animated world map with numbers and regions appear one by one.
 The font size and the order shows that it wants readers to know that China is the country that arrests most journalists without clear reasons.
 The one point deducted is I wish it can have a chart when it talks about women journalists being targeted.

 **Objective: Type and color (if piece includes graphics)**